mylesbuckley/mylesbuckley.github.io/_posts/2022-10-16-Learn-Languages-While-You-Watch-Movies-and-TV.md

  - A: The number you will enter into the terminal to select this group of words
  - B: The number of words you will newly hear if you learn this group of words
  - C: The number of words in the group of words you are considering to learn
- - D: The 'Token' (this just means "The Chinese characters which are used to write the word")
+ - D: The 'Token' (this just means "The Mandarin characters which are used to write the word")
  - E: The 'Tag' for the 'Token'.
 This indicates how the token is being used.
    - It helps the program differentiate different uses of the same token.
    - For example, consider the English word 'bark', it can be used multiple ways "a dog can bark" and "a tree has bark".
 The 'Tag' means the software will never take your understanding of "a dog can bark" and mistakenly assume you know what 'bark' is with regard to trees!